-Introduction to Mechanics
+Introduction to Mechanics INPR-134 3 hours

 This lecture/lab course is an introduction to the form and function of mechanical systems.
 The emphasis for this course will be on basic math, measurements, power transmissions, lubrication, safety procedures, maintenance, and repair of mechanical equipment and systems.